Cordelia Botkin: Trial

+Cordelia Botkin was prosecuted in the murder trial on April 30, 1904.
 Botkin was tried before Judge Carroll Cook.
-District Attorney, Lewis Francis Byington prosecuted Cordelia Botkin in the murder trial on April 30, 1904.

 She was convicted of murder in December 1898, appealed, and was convicted again at a retrial in 1904.
 She was sentenced to life imprisonment.

 Death

 Botkin was initially imprisoned in San Francisco, but after the 1906 San Francisco earthquake was transferred to San Quentin State Prison, where she died in 1910.
 John Dunning, his career destroyed by the revelations during the trial, died two years earlier in Philadelphia.